wikimatze/mdbook/chapters/02-04-user-profile.md

 ## User Profile

-To update a use profile we need and `edit` and `update` action....
-Let's beginning with writing tests for the edit
+To update a use profile we need and `edit` and `update` action.
+Let's beginning with writing tests for the `edit`
 section: